Last updated 19 April 2022

 Suspicion and Mistrust of Vaccines

-Suspicion and apprehension about vaccination is fairly common, particularly among several specific disenfranchised communities in the United States and internationally.
-For these communities, the suspicion is best understood in a social and historical context of inequality and mistrust.
-For example, several studies have found that the legacy of racism in medicine and the Tuskegee Syphilis Study, a clinical trial conducted with African Americans who were denied appropriate treatment opportunities, are key factors underlying African Americans’ distrust of medical and public health interventions, including vaccination., , ,
+Suspicion and apprehension about vaccination are common, particularly among several specific disenfranchised communities in the United States and internationally.
+For these communities, suspicion is best understood in a social and historical context of inequality and mistrust.
+For example, several studies have found that the legacy of racism in medicine and the Tuskegee Syphilis Study, a clinical trial conducted with African Americans denied appropriate treatment opportunities, are key factors underlying African Americans’ distrust of medical and public health interventions, including vaccination., , ,

 Religious and political objections by Muslim fundamentalists have driven suspicions about the polio vaccine in Pakistan, Afghanistan, and Nigeria.
 For example, the local Taliban in Southern Afghanistan have called polio vaccination an American ploy to sterilize Muslim populations and an attempt to avert Allah’s will.
-Resistance to vaccination has even resulted in violent beatings and kidnappings.
+Resistance to vaccination has even led to violent beatings and kidnappings.
 Similar objections halted polio vaccination campaigns in Nigeria.
-In 2003, religious leaders in three different Nigerian states claimed that the vaccines were contaminated with the virus that causes AIDS and sterilization and cancer-causing agents, despite tests confirming the vaccine’s safety.
-The standoff was eventually resolved through dialogue among religious and political leaders, WHO, and UNICEF.
+In 2003, religious leaders in three different Nigerian states claimed the vaccines were contaminated with the virus that causes AIDS, sterilization, and cancer-causing agents, despite tests confirming the vaccine’s safety.
+The standoff was eventually resolved through dialogue between religious and political leaders, WHO, and UNICEF.
 In Pakistan, Taliban militants have attacked polio vaccination workers and their security forces.
 More than 70 polio workers have been killed since the attacks began in 2012.